PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "So many shadows in the darkness, and what will three more be?"

 "Is that from a saga?
-It sounds like it's from one of the sagas."
+It sounds like it's from one of the sagas," asked Relan?

-"No lad," said Rattick from the darkness, "it's from the other kind."
+"No lad," said Rattick from the darkness, "it's not from a song of heroes, but from a song of the other kind."

-"Ah-hah," Boltac said in quiet triumph.
-"There you go."
+"There we go," said Boltac as he pulled a large flagon of oil from the depths of his magic sack.

 Rattick took the flagon and said to Relan, "Heroes aren't the only ones who perform deeds worth singing about youngling.
 Watch and see."

-Rattick wrapped himself in the orc's skin, and donned his cloak of darkness, seeming to disappear before their very eyes.
-A shadow moving through shadows, he moved into the flow of traffic.
+Rattick wrapped himself in the Orc's skin, and donned his cloak of darkness, seeming to disappear before their very eyes.
+A shadow moving through shadows, he stepped into the flow of traffic.
 He was a blackness with pointed ears, nothing more.
-For a moment, he was in step with the wagons going up, and then next, as natural as could be, he stepped into the lee of one of the great pillars that kept the ceiling from collapsing.
+For a moment, he was in step with the wagons going up, and then next, he stepped into the lee of one of the great pillars that kept the ceiling from collapsing.

 If Relan hadn't known better, he would have thought this was just another Orc resting on the long climb to the surface.
 And if he hadn't known better he would have thought that this ordinary Orc was reliving himself on the pillar?
+He held the oil flagon at his crotch and poured it out onto the passage floor.

 "Uh, is he?"